TomDav28/PHPTRAVEL_Tests/README.md

  /resources/infra - Contains Page Object Models, and the Browser class

- /resources/settings - base_settings.py contains the project paths and url. run_settings.py should hold parameters regarding the test execution, only one relevant for  now. test_settings.json states whether the tests will run headless or not, and which test are to run.
+ /resources/settings - base_settings.py contains the project paths and url. run_settings.py should hold parameters regarding the test execution, only one relevant for  now. test_settings.json states whether the tests will run headless or not, and which tests are to run.
  This format is designed allow receiving a settings JSON externally.

  /tests/base_tests - The test case superclasses.
 ParametrizedTestCase adds the option to send parameters into test cases (see "param" in code),